Spotlight on The Curious Department

 I first came across Ross and Chris of The Curious Department around 8 months ago, when I saw their stunning taxidermy pictures in my friend Nadia's home and their ceramics collection on the blogs of Swoonworthy and Pink House.
 They very kindly helped me launch my first Instagram giveaway with their new taxidermy cushions and so I wanted to return the favour and showcase them at the launch of my blog.

-There is another reason for talking to Ross and Chris, in that they very cleverly used a kickstarter campaign to raise the money for the launch of their ceramics collection, Insect Madala, and I think their experience of doing this, plus starting a business in their spare time, will give all of us some incredibly useful insights into how to start a creative business.
+There is another reason for talking to Ross and Chris, in that they very cleverly used a Kickstarter campaign to raise the money for the launch of their ceramics collection, Insect Mandala, and I think their experience of doing this, plus starting a business in their spare time, will give all of us some incredibly useful insights into how to start a creative business.

 The entire collection from The Curious Department is available now at

 Launched August 2016, The Curious Department is a wonderland for curious minds; a treasure trove of nature- inspired homewares, limited edition art prints and ethical taxidermy, designed and produced in the London studio of founders and partners Chris McShane and Ross Taylor.

 The Curious Department strives to embrace the eccentricity of clutter and pattern clashes, with a splash of opulence and dash of Art Deco.